 About Our Board

-David Strong (he/him) • Vice President
+David Strong (he/him) • Interim Secretary

 "I'm dedicated personally, pastorally, and professionally to working for equality for all people and housing for individuals and families and those affected by HIV/AIDS."